Mission & values

 Applications

-Transfer — the ability to apply rigorous thinking to novel problems across domains.
-The measure of whether everything above was actually learned.
+Transfer: the ability to apply rigorous thinking to new problems across domains.

 Partnerships